Project Type Focus Initiatives

 via Zoom

-At this virtual event, The Offset Network will provide information on the new project type focus, and share details about the IFM initiative.
-We will also detail what campuses can expect, and when, if they want to develop IFM projects as part of the initiative.
+At this virtual event, Second Nature provided information on the new project type focus, and shared details about the IFM initiative.
 This meeting was recorded.
-Contact mleigh@secondnature.org if you would like to access the recording and join the group of campuses involved in this initiative
+Contact mleigh@secondnature.org if you would like to access the recording and join the group of campuses involved in the inquiry stage.

 Spring 2024.
 Date TBD: Meeting between academic advisors and campuses